-At SJSU, all booster-eligible students who are registered for hybrid or in-person classes are required to update their vaccination status and upload a record of their booster shot.
+Additionally, at SJSU, all booster-eligible students who are registered for hybrid or in-person classes are required to update their vaccination status and upload a record of their booster shot by January 31, 2022.
 To remain in compliance with the CSU COVID-19 Policy, you must upload a record of your booster shot when eligible.
 Students who are not in compliance will be subject to disciplinary action under the Student Code of Conduct including testing protocols, registration holds, and limited access to campus resources.
-Students may contact the SJSU Student Health Center at 408-924-6122 with questions.
+More information about boosters and required documentation can be found here.